aiwos/block-editor-filename-prompt/readme.txt

 Source code is available in the [GitHub repository](https://github.com/JurriaanK/gutenberg-image-filename-prompt).
 Please report issues, suggest improvements, or submit pull requests there.

-Development note: `build/index.js` is the compiled output.
-The human-readable source is `src/index.js`.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/block-editor-image-filename-prompt` directory, or install the plugin through the WordPress plugins screen directly.